abovewisdom/vim-settings/README.md

 ```
 runtime vimrc
 ```
 Pull in the submodules by going to ~/.vim and running:
+(Note: when installing new plugins you will need to run these new commands in each submodules folder)
 ```
 git submodule init
 git submodule update